Rohini-k73/OIBSIP/README.md

 ##  Conclusion
-The completion of the Level 1 tasks demonstrates the intern's proficiency in web development and showcases their ability to create visually appealing and functional web pages.
+The completion of the Level 1 tasks demonstrates the intern's proficiency in web development and showcases my ability to create visually appealing and functional web pages.
 The Landing Page, Portfolio, and Temperature Converter tasks provide a solid foundation for further learning and development in the field of web development.